mrhigham/minimal-mistakes/_pages/patterns/gloss/index.md

 __Figure:__ The `gloss`component enables us to insert Māori words into English sentences to encourage language learning and aid with tranlsations.
 {: .figcaption}

-Because glosses disrupt reading by inserting a foreign language into a sentence, it is important to use them with care and sparingly.
+Inserting unfamiliar words into text can (and should) disrupt readers, it is important to use them with care and sparingly.
 Some guidelines for using them are:

 - Nouns work best.
 - Do not start a sentence with a gloss.